TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/python_online_editor_sign_up.md

 ## Sign Up Instructions

-1. Open your email and find an email from hello@trinket.io.
-Click "Join Course":
+1. Open your email and find an email from notifications@repl.it.
+Click "Verify Email link"
 ![eMail Photo](trinket_student_email.png)

-2. Close "Login to Trinket" window by clicking "X" in upper right corner:
+2. Open "Login to Repl.it" window by clicking "Log in" in upper right corner:
 ![login popup](trinket_login_popup.png)

 3. Sign up for an account by clicking the "Sign Up" in the lower right corner: